Laboratory interior design ideas for function, safety, and focus

 -

-Choose seamless countertops, coved flooring, and touchless faucets to streamline cleaning routines.
+Choose smooth countertops, coved flooring, and touchless faucets to organize cleaning routines.
 Minimizing seams and joints helps prevent the buildup of dust or contaminants, supporting both hygiene and speedy maintenance.

 -